 Follow Your Gut for Health

-The gut is another term for your digestive tract and includes the mouth, esophagus, stomach, intestines, pancreas, liver, gallbladder, colon and rectum.
+The gut is another term for the digestive tract, also called the alimentary tract or gastrointestinal tract, and includes the mouth, esophagus, stomach, small intestine, pancreas, liver, gallbladder, colon and rectum.

 Just like our skin serves as an interface for our bodies from the outside world, the gut does the same.
 It is a barrier against external toxins and chemicals and produces hormones that affect hunger, sensory perception, cognition, emotion and behavior.
 Ghrelin, an appetite stimulating hormone, is produced in the gut in response to stress, sleep deprivation and hunger.
 In the pancreas, hormones aid digestion and metabolizing glucose.

 With 100 trillion bacteria in your gut, some are beneficial and some are not.
 These unhealthy bacteria can lead to stomach problems as well as illnesses that may not seem to be related to your stomach.
 Some of these include:

 - Weak immune system

 A number of factors can lead to an unhealthy gut.
 Stress, certain foods and antibiotics can create too many unhealthy bacteria.
 Sugary foods, fatty meats, and other foods high in saturated fats, tobacco, alcohol and excessive caffeine can be detrimental.